Intulse Logo

 The final step is to navigate to the Admin Tools > Communications > Intulse Settings page.
 This page is where you will manage most of the settings for your Intulse plugin.
 If you're installing this plugin for the first time, you'll have to fill in your API Key (available in the Intulse App), but if you're just updating this plugin it should've transferred over automatically.
 If you set the Internal Application Root in the previous step, you can click on the "Create Webhook" button - this registers your Rock instance with our API so that incoming text messages are routed to Rock and picked up by any SMS Pipelines you have setup.
 Once you've done this, the button will disappear from the page the next time you visit it, as it only needs to be done once.

-Note: Both the "Create Webhook" and "Save" buttons will only become clickable after the required fields are filled in and you've clicked off of the field (for example, if you fill in your API key, click off of the input and the buttons should activate).
+Note: Both the "Create Webhook" and "Save" buttons will only become clickable after the required fields are filled in and you've clicked off of the field.
+(For example, if you fill in your API key, click off of the input and the buttons should activate.)

 Click Save and voilà!
 You can now use Intulse to send and receive SMS messages through Rock!